-Subsequent to the initial ESP implemented in 2007, another Employee Share Plan was implemented during the current financial year.
-Under the new ESP, the company provided a loan to eligible employees to acquire shares in Saunders International

-Limited at the market price on issuance of 48 cents per share.
-The loan is secured by the shares acquired by the eligible employees, with an interest charge equal to the cash component of the dividend payable by the Company on the shares.
-The shares vest and the loan is to be repaid, upon the 6th anniversary of the issue of the shares.
-If an eligible employee's employment with the Company is terminated prior to the 6th anniversary of the issue of the shares, the shares are to be forfeited, and the Company will be entitled to the total amount raised pursuant to the divestment of the shares.
+Subsequent to the initial ESP implemented in 2007, another Employee Share Plan was implemented in 2012.
+Under the new ESP, the company provided a loan to eligible employees to acquire shares in Saunders International Limited at the market price on issuance of 48 cents per share.
+The loan is secured by the shares acquired by the eligible employees and is interest free.
+The shares vest and the loan is to be repaid, upon the 4th anniversary of the issue of the shares.
+If an eligible employee's employment with the Company is terminated prior to the 4th anniversary of the issue of the shares, the shares are to be forfeited, and the Company will be entitled to the total amount raised pursuant to the divestment of the shares.
 The shares are accounted for as in substance options.

 No director has participated in any of the ESPs.
-The total number of shares which have been issued under the plans is 920,000 and no individual employee holds more than 50,000 shares under the ESP.
+The total number of shares which have been issued under the plans is 920,000 and no individual employee holds more than 70,000 shares under the ESP.